Yunusbek2009/Yunusbek2009/README.md

 🧠 Advanced in SQL, Excel, and MS Word

-🐍 Proficient in Python, especially with Pandas, Matplotlib, and Seaborn
+🐍 Proficient in Python, especially with numpy , Pandas, Matplotlib, and Seaborn (and basics of web scraping libraries as well including json , requests and Beautifullsoup)

 📊 Skilled in Power BI dashboard creation